 HOW TO GET TO KOH NANG YUAN

-Koh Nang Yuan is only accessible by taxi boat and the most popular route to get to Nang Yuan Island is by organising a day trip from the nearby island, Koh Tao.
+Koh Nang Yuan is only accessible by taxi boat and the most popular route to get to Nang Yuan Island is by organizing a day trip from Koh Tao.
 The boat trip to Koh Nang Yuan from Koh Tao takes approximately 15-minutes across the channel.

 Here are a couple of options to book a day trip to Koh Nang Yuan listed below: